 9. Buy Supplies Now

 If you wait until a hurricane is headed your way, you might find yourself unable to buy the appropriate supplies.
 Many stores run out of the essentials as soon as word gets out about an approaching hurricane.
 That’s why it’s important to buy supplies now.
-This includes not only your hurricane survival kit but also plywood, pet carriers, and anything else you might need for an evacuation.
+We all remember the toilet paper fiasco.

 10. Bookmark Important Resources